 - Wooden structures with holes.
 Carpenter bees enjoy boring holes in wood to build their nests.

-- Dead bees in your house or buzzing sounds in the walls
+- Dead bees in your house or buzzing sound in the walls

 - Depending on the type of bee, the hive may be underground or in the walls if you can’t see it.